fsharp/community.fsharp.org/SPEAKERS.md

     - Google Maps is recommended to determine coordinate.
     - Visit [Google Maps](https://www.google.com/maps), Zoom to your location, and click on the map where you live or work.
     - Copy latitude and longtiude from white box at the bottom of the screen.
+- "twitter" is optional, and only used to display a picture.
+Leave entry out if you don't want a picture.
 - For "travel-zone", enter a plain text description of the region where you will travel to speak ("Northern France")
 - For "travel-distance", enter the approximate distance (in _km_) you are willing to travel.
 - Please keep your biography brief.